kastman/fitz/doc/source/tutorial_nwlabs.rst

 Each row in this file corresponds to an event, where the term “event” is used broadly and can mean a “block” in a block design experiment.

-For either method, the design file should contain a "run" column, and there should be only one design file for the whole task (i.e. not "Model1_run1", "Model1_run2").
-Each row of your logfile should be a trial, and there should be columns for each trial that list the trial type (condition), trial time (onset).
+For either method, the design file should contain a 'run' column, and there should be only one design file for the whole task (i.e. not 'Model1_run1', 'Model1_run2').
+Each row of the design file should be a trial, and there should be columns for each trial that list the trial type (condition) and trial time (onset).
 Additionally, there can be columns for trial duration (this defaults to zero), and additional values to use for parametric modulators (e.g. which option a participant chose, the value of their choice).

-Depending on the method, design files may contain several different columns for onset and duration that are specified as variables in the model file below (Method 1), or they may have columns explicitly labelled "condition", "onset", "duration" (Method 2).

 Regardless of the method you choose, make sure that your logfiles sort correctly when you list them with ``ls``, because the run column will be added